Kunstderfug/grid-studio/content/posts/studio.md

 The schedule depends on my availability, see my [concerts](https://gryaznoff.com/category/concerts) page.

-To get some info about the piano lessons click [piano studio](/piano-studio) page.
+To get some info about the piano lessons, click [piano studio](/piano-studio) page.

 Check [giveaway](/giveaway) page to know about free recording sessions for musicians.